syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Gridlines.md

 ---
 layout: post
-title: About Axis in WinUI Cartesian Chart control | Syncfusion
+title: Axis gridlines in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about the chart axis gridlines of syncfusion WinUI Cartesian Chart(SfCartesianChart) and its customization.
+description: Learn here all about the chart axis gridlines and its customization in syncfusion WinUI Cartesian Chart(SfCartesianChart).
 platform: WinUI
 control: SfCartesianChart
 documentation: ug